Logan-Fouts/PicPurge/Documentation/DevDocumentation.md

 # Development Documentation

-In the following I will try to explain to new developers whats needed to start working on this project.
-First I will show how to install dependencies, then show the steps to start the development enviroment.
-I would recommend only using electron when you want to just see how it works, while developing using the npm webserver as it automatically updates on save.
+This guide provides new developers with the information needed to start working on the project.
+It includes instructions for installing dependencies and setting up the development environment.
+For development purposes, it's recommended to use the npm web server to benefit from automatic updates on file saves.
+Electron should be used to view the website.

-## Backend *(picpurge.py)*
+## Backend (picpurge.py)

 ### Usage

-The script can be executed by calling the `init()` function and passing the required arguments:
+The backend script can be executed by calling the `init()` function and providing the required arguments:

 ```python
 init(folder_path, agro_threshold, keep_non_media)
 ```

-- `folder_path` (str): Path to the folder containing the images.
-The script will traverse the folder and its subdirectories to find images.
+- `folder_path` (str): Path to the folder containing images.
+The script will search through the folder and its subdirectories to find images.
-- `agro_threshold` (int): Aggressiveness threshold for duplicate image comparison.
-It should be a value between 0 and 5, where a higher value indicates a stricter comparison.
+- `agro_threshold` (int): Aggressiveness threshold for duplicate image comparison, ranging from 0 to 5.
+A higher value signifies a stricter comparison.
-- `keep_non_media` (bool): Flag to determine whether to keep or remove non-media files (files with extensions other than supported image and video formats).
-Set it to `True` to keep non-media files and `False` to remove them.
+- `keep_non_media` (bool): Flag to decide whether to retain or remove non-media files (files with extensions other than supported image and video formats).
+Set it to `True` to retain non-media files and `False` to remove them.

 ### Dependencies

 The script relies on the following Python libraries:

-- `imagehash`: Used for calculating the perceptual hash of images and comparing them.
+- `imagehash`: Used for calculating the perceptual hash of images and performing comparisons.
 - `PIL` (Python Imaging Library): Required for image processing and opening images.
 - `tqdm`: Used for displaying a progress bar during the image comparison process.

-Make sure to install these dependencies before running the script using the following command:
+Ensure you install these dependencies before running the script using the following command:

 ```bash
 pip install imagehash Pillow tqdm